 - Proof of income for both parents or child’s Medicaid card

-- Proof of residency (Ex. water bill, power bill, or rental agreement)
+- 2 Items that prove residency (Ex. water bill, power bill, or rental agreement)

 - Legal documentation as it pertains to the child (such as custody, court, safety plans, etc.)

-The Preschool Intervention Program (PIP) is a free program designed to serve three and four year old children who have special education needs.
+The Preschool Intervention Program (PIP) is a free program designed to serve three and four year old children who have special education needs, and require an IEP (Individualized Education Plan).
 PIP provides learning experiences that help improve communication, motor, cognitive, social, and self-help skills.
 Children are served in the least restrictive environment based on each individual’s needs.

 Preschool Intervention Program services may include:

-- Developmental, educational, speech-language, and psychological testing services
+- Developmental, educational, speech-language, OT/PT and psychological testing services

 - Parent education and support